 - Heat the brown rice and the beans (separately).

 - Place the rice in the bottom of a bowl and add the beans, onion/ squash mix, tomatoes, avocado, cilantro and then squeeze the whole thing with lime.

-I hope you have a wonderful week, may it be filled with sparkly things that make you happy.
+I hope that you have a wonderful week.
+May it be filled with sparkly things that make you happy.